-The moderate to severe Crohn’s disease (CD) therapy market presents an attractive commercial opportunity for new, effective treatments.
-Tumor necrosis factor-alpha (TNF-α) inhibitors (e.g., Remicade, Humira) have advanced the treatment of moderate to severe CD by offering improved efficacy over conventional therapies; however, these agents still have safety risks and efficacy limitations.
-Novel biological agents with non-TNF inhibitor mechanisms of action (i.e., Takeda’s Entyvio, approved in 2014, and Janssen’s Stelara, approved in 2016) have expanded the treatment options for moderate to severe CD, but significant needs remain, especially for patients refractory to available therapies.
+Treatment of moderate to severe Crohn’s disease (CD) typically begins with safe, albeit often less-efficacious, conventional agents (e.g., 5-ASAs) and progresses to more-potent drugs, such as immunosuppressants and/or biologics.
+The TNF-α inhibitors (e.g., Janssen’s Remicade, AbbVie’s Humira) are the mainstay of biological treatment for moderate to severe CD.
+However, these agents have safety risks and efficacy limitations.
+Two additional biological agents with novel mechanisms of action (i.e., Takeda’s Entyvio, a CAM inhibitor approved in 2014, and Janssen’s Stelara, an IL-12/23 inhibitor approved in 2016) have expanded the treatment options for moderate to severe CD; however, significant need remains, especially for patients refractory to currently available therapies.

 - What are the treatment drivers and goals for moderate to severe CD?

-- What are the prevailing areas of unmet need and opportunity in moderate to severe CD?
+- What are the prevailing areas of high unmet need and hidden opportunity in moderate to severe CD?

 - What trade-offs across different clinical attributes and prices are acceptable to U.S. and European gastroenterologists for a hypothetical new CD drug?